bfeitknecht/bfeitknecht/README.md

 # Grüezi!

 I'm Basil and this is my GitHub profile.
-You can find some of my projects here, see the pinned repositories below for my favorites.
+You can find some of my projects here, see the pinned repositories for my favorites.

 ## About